hyrographic/overwatch_activity/README.md

 # overwatch_activity
 Code to parse data from Blizzard subject data access request and write to .csv.

-Tableau dashboard for plotting the data.
+Inlcuded: Tableau dashboard for plotting the data.